Whatever you do, don’t panic!

 I wrote a little plugin that will insert this button under every post in your blog including the correct permalink.

 This is version 0.1 and very basic.
-Head over to the project site to download and read about upcoming features.
+Head over to the project site to download.

 Google has announced that they are launching a module for the Apache HTTP server called mod_pagespeed, that will automatically tune several properties to optimize page load speed.
 I haven’t tried it out yet, but will definitely do so.